 The training of traditional Aikido includes four main elements.
 Taiiku or body relationship.
 The development of physique that is produced through the practice of technique.
 Kiiku or spiritual relations, to cultivate the power of the inner spirit.
 Toku iku, moral relation to keep the mind pure and clear, Chi iku, wisdom relationship the development of the mind through the practice of harmony.
 Aikido was designed so that its meaning becomes apparent through practice by the individual.

-One of Ueshiba’s most promising pupils Kenji Tomiki (1900 - 1979) had been a keen Judo man from an early age.
-In 1922 he founded the Waseda University judo club and studied under a Jigoro Kano.
+One of Ueshiba’s most promising pupils Kenji Tomiki (1900 – 1979) had been a keen Judo man from an early age.
+In 1922 he founded the Waseda University judo club and studied under Jigoro Kano (founder of Judo).
 By 1928 Tomiki had achieved 5th Dan in Judo under Kano.
 In 1926 pursuing his interest in physical education he went to train under Ueshiba.
 As the Head of Physical Education Tomiki was able to raise the profile of his Aikido.

 From 1936 till the end of the second world war he lived in Manchuria where he taught aikibudo (an early name for aikido) to the Kanton army and the Imperial Household Agency.
 In 1938 he became an assistant professor at Kenkoku University in Manchukuo.
 He went on to be awarded the first 8th Dan in aikido (1940) and an 8th Dan in judo (1978).
 After returning from a three-year internment by the Soviet Union, he taught both judo and aikido for many years at Waseda University.
 It was there that he formulated and expanded his theories concerning both kata based training methods and a particular form of free-style fighting which would put him at odds with much, but not all, of the aikido world.